 Number of Shares Authorized.
-Pursuant to the 2018 Plan, as amended, we have reserved an aggregate of 14,000,000 shares of our common stock for issuance of awards to be granted thereunder.
+Pursuant to the 2018 Plan, as amended, we have reserved an aggregate of 20,700,000 shares of our common stock for issuance of awards to be granted thereunder.
 All of the shares of our common stock reserved under the plan may be issued as incentive stock options under the 2018 Plan, as amended.
-The maximum number of equity awards that may be awarded to the non-employee members of the Board of Directors for serving on the Board of Directors, shall be an amount equal to the product of 50,000 times the number of non-employee members on the Board of Directors; provided, that the foregoing limitation shall not apply in respect of any awards issued to a non-employee director in respect of (i) any one-time equity grant upon a non-employee director's initial appointment or election to the Board of Directors, or (ii) equity grants for services provided to the Company other than services as a member of the Board of Directors.
+The maximum number of equity awards in any single fiscal year that may be awarded to each of the non-employee members of the Board of Directors for serving on the Board of Directors, shall be an amount equal to the grant date fair value of \$425,000 computed in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718, "Compensation - Stock Compensation," disregarding the estimate of forfeitures; provided, that the foregoing limitation shall not apply in respect of any awards issued to a non-employee director in respect of (i) any one-time equity grant upon a non-employee director's initial appointment or election to the Board of Directors, (ii) equity grants for services provided to the Company other than services as a member of the Board of Directors, or (iii) any additional compensation directors may receive for chair or committee service.
 The total amount of awards granted annually to the non-employee members of the Board of Directors may be allocated amongst the non-employee members of the Board of Directors in a manner determined by the Board of Directors.
 If any award granted under the 2018 Plan, as amended, expires, terminates, or is canceled or forfeited without being settled, vested or exercised, shares of our common stock subject to such award will again be made available for future grants.
 Any shares that are surrendered or tendered to pay the exercise price of an award or to satisfy withholding taxes owed, or any shares reserved for issuance, but not issued, with respect to settlement of a stock appreciation right, will not again be available for grants under the 2018 Plan, as amended.

 Change in Capitalization.
 If there is a change in our capitalization in the event of a stock or extraordinary cash dividend, recapitalization, stock split, reverse stock split, reorganization, merger, consolidation, split-up, split-off, spin-off, combination, repurchase or exchange of shares of our common stock or other relevant change in capitalization or applicable law or circumstances, such that the Compensation Committee determines that an adjustment to the terms of the 2018 Plan, as amended (or awards thereunder) is necessary or appropriate, then the Compensation Committee shall make adjustments in a manner that it deems equitable.
-Such adjustments may be to the number of shares reserved for issuance under the 2018 Plan, as amended, the number of shares covered by awards then outstanding under the 2018 Plan, as amended, the limitations on awards under the 2018 Plan, as amended, or the exercise price of outstanding options, or such other equitable substitution or adjustments as the Compensation Committee may determine appropriate.
+Such adjustments may be to the number of shares reserved for issuance under the 2018 Plan, as amended, the number of shares covered by awards then outstanding under the 2018 Plan, as amended, or the exercise price of outstanding options, or such other equitable substitution or adjustments as the Compensation Committee may determine appropriate.

 Awards Available for Grant.
-The Compensation Committee may grant awards of non-qualified stock options, incentive (qualified) stock options, stock appreciation rights ("SARs"), restricted stock awards, restricted stock units, other stock-based awards, other cash-based awards or any combination of the foregoing.
+The Compensation Committee may grant awards of non-qualified stock options, incentive (qualified) stock options, stock appreciation rights ("SARs"), restricted stock awards, restricted stock units, other stock-based awards, other cashbased awards or any combination of the foregoing.
 Awards may be granted under the 2018 Plan, as amended, in assumption of, or in substitution for, outstanding awards previously granted by an entity acquired by the Company or with which the Company combines, which are referred to herein as "Substitute Awards."